AitchEm-bot/research/README.md

 ## Contact

-Project Lead: AitchEm
+Project Lead: Hani Moustafa

-For questions or issues with this pipeline, please refer to the project documentation or contact the project lead.
+For questions or issues with this pipeline, please refer to the project documentation (CLAUDE.md, FLOW_DIAGRAM.md) or contact the project lead.